 I like TV.
 I make no bones about it or apologies for it.
 I watch a solid hour of TV every day, sometimes two hours.

 I’m not going to feed you some unrealistic stuff like watch the entire thing standing up.
-That’s dumb.
-But, do yourself a favor and standing up for the entire duration of a commercial break.
+But, do yourself a favor and stand up for the entire duration of a commercial break.
 Stand up and walk around a bit.

 If you tend to watch stuff on premium channels that don’t have commercial breaks, stand up every ten minutes or so.
-Nothing crazy, just get off your ass and move around.
+Nothing crazy, just get up and move around.

 3. Stand While You’re Working